Nordic-Accessibility-Community-Group/working-with-EN-301-549/Accessibility Statement Template.md

 Have you encountered something that didn't work?
 We are grateful for your feedback on what we can do better.
 Contact us and we'll make sure you get the help you need quickly.
 We'll connect with you in a way that works for you.

-> List contact methods, you need to have multiple ways to conform with the laws and also ensure anonymity through contact form:
+> Make it easy to give feedback!
+List contact methods, you need to have multiple ways to conform with the laws and also ensure anonymity through an accessible contact form:
 - Phone
 - Contact form
 - Email address